 The weight of stones are heavy, they are not available in regular in size.
-So, the construction with such materials have some difficulties, but we can overcome such difficulties as well as we can get a better construction by taking some measures and care during the stonework.
+So, the construction with such materials has some difficulties, but we can overcome such difficulties as well as we can get a better construction by taking some measures and care during the stonework.

 Following are the 15 important points to be remembered or considered during the construction of stone masonry:

-1. The stones which will be used in stone masonry must be enough strong, hard, durable and well seasoned.
+1. The stones which will be used in stone masonry must be enough strong, hard, durable, and well-seasoned.

 3. All the stones should be laid on their natural bed.